plone/nick/docs/authentication.md

 ### Invalidating a token

 The `@logout` endpoint can be used to invalidate tokens.
-However by default tokens are not persisted on the server and thus can not be invalidated.
+Tokens are persisted on the server and thus can be invalidated.

 The logout request must contain the existing token in the `Authorization` header.